docker-library/faq/README.md

 ### Why does my security scanner show that an image has CVEs?

 Though not every CVE is removed from the images, we take CVEs seriously and try to ensure that images contain the most up-to-date packages available within a reasonable time frame.
-For many of the Official Images, a security scanner, like [Docker Security Scanning](https://docs.docker.com/docker-hub/official_images/#official-image-vulnerability-scanning) or [Clair](https://github.com/coreos/clair) might show CVEs, which can happen for a variety of reasons:
+For many of the Official Images, a security analyzer, like [Docker Scout](https://docs.docker.com/scout/) or [Clair](https://github.com/coreos/clair) might show CVEs, which can happen for a variety of reasons:

 -	The CVE has not been addressed in that particular image